homoky/groupon-case-studies/discount-portal.md

 **Backoffice Team**: Their primary objective will be to create a robust management system.
 This will include tools for managing offers, handling customer support queries, and providing the business department with basic financial operational insights.
 The functionality they develop will be crucial for the day-to-day administration of the platform.

 **UI Team**: This group will be tasked with developing the frontend, integrating authentication services, and collaborating with the UX designer to define a suite of common components for the Storybook, ensuring design consistency across the platform.
-They will also implement a monitoring tool like Smartlook to track user interactions, which will inform future enhancements based on real-world usage.
+They will also implement a monitoring tool like Smartlook to track user interactions and Google Analytics to track visits which will inform future enhancements based on real-world usage.

 **Backend Team**: They will focus on preparing use cases for the various mutations and queries that will be required by the frontend and backoffice, translating these needs into the database model.
 This ensures that the data structure is optimized for the required operations and is scalable for future needs.